Michele Miscavige, the wife of Scientology leader David Miscavige, hasn't been seen in more than a decade. There's plenty of cause for concern.

 Miscavige was part of the Sea Org’s Commodore’s Messenger Organization (CMO), the group that personally serviced Scientology founder L. Ron Hubbard aboard his flagship.
 At the time, according to a fellow shipmate, Michele Miscavige was “a sweet, innocent thing thrown into chaos.”

-There in the CMO is where Michele Miscavige met her future husband, David Miscavige.
+There in the CMO is where Shelly Miscavige met her future husband, David Miscavige.
 In 1982, 21-year-old Michele married 22-year-old David.

 David was Chairman of the Board of Scientology’s Religious Technology Center at the time and Michele became his official assistant.